rochefort-lab/fissa-suite2p-example/README.rst

 You can `view <suitehtml_>`_ the notebook or directly interact with it on `Binder <suitebind_>`_.
 The notebook can also be separately `downloaded <suitedown_>`_.

+Note that launching the Binder can take quite a while as the install requirements are quite extensive.

 .. _Binder: https://mybinder.org/v2/gh/rochefort-lab/fissa/master?filepath=examples